hereismari/hadoop-job-time-prediction/README.md

   3. Put what is need in Sahara
   4. Make a Json configuration file with the same structure of "configuration_default.json"
   5. Let this awesome experiment running and go have some good time, it will email you when it's done ;)
+  6. Generate graphs for a more visual result

 #### 1. Getting the input file